ngagnon/Pocosearch/docs/search-queries.md

 );
 ```

-## Excluding a Field from the Search
+## Excluding a Field from a Search

 Given the following POCO: